-Heat the vegetable oil in a large pot, sauté the garlic until lightly browned.
+Heat the vegetable oil in a large soup pot, sauté the garlic until lightly browned.

 Add chicken breasts, crushed tomatoes, chicken broth, chili powder, and oregano into the pot and stir everything together.
-Bring the broth up to a simmer.
+Bring the broth up to a simmer, cooking until chicken is fully cooked.

 Remove chicken from pot, shred and add back into the pot.